-PRODUCT CARE ASSOCIATION OF CANADA NEW BRUNSWICK PAINT RECYCLING PROGRAM Notes to the Statement of Revenues and Expenses and Accumulated Surplus For the year ended 31 December 2022
+Notes to the Statement of Revenues and Expenses and Accumulated Surplus

 1. Basis of Presentation

 The Statement of Revenues and Expenses and Accumulated Surplus (the "Statement") only includes the revenues and expenses related to the New Brunswick Paint Recycling Program (the "Program"), a segment of the operations of Product Care Association of Canada (the "Association").